cassandrale179/uicollectionview-basics/README.md

 This is a log for future documentation purpose.

+## Table of Contents
+1. Create an EPG object
+ A. Structure of an EPG
+ B. Implementation of an EPG in Objective C class
+ C. Method to create an EPG object

+## Steps By Steps Instruction
 ### 1. Create an EPG object
  A. An EPG is a menu is displayed that lists current and upcoming television programs on all available channels.  <br>
  The structure of an EPG will look like follow: